bagisto/bagisto-docs/src/docs/theme-development/understanding-layouts.md

 - ✅ **Asset compilation**: Works with Vite dev server and production builds
 - ⚠️ **Custom layouts**: If you create your own layout, you'll need to manually include `@bagistoVite` directive

-For details on asset loading, see our [Modern Asset Compilation](./bundling-assets.md) guide.
+For details on asset loading, see our [Vite-Powered Theme Assets](./vite-powered-theme-assets.md) guide.
 :::

 ### Creating Minimal Pages